 Co-marketing can be beneficial for any brand that wants to broaden their audience, increase brand awareness, and offer a new type of content to their audience.
 It's the process of growing two or more businesses at the same time by working together to share expertise with, and offer value for, their audiences.

-Co-marketing is when two companies collaborate on promotional efforts for a co-branded offer.
+Partner companies typically collaborate on promotional efforts for a co-branded offer.
 In a co-marketing partnership, both companies promote a piece of content or product, and share the results of that promotion.

 Co-Marketing vs. Co-Branding

-You've probably heard the terms "co-marketing" and "co-branding" thrown around quite a bit -- but what's the difference?
+You've probably heard the terms co-marketing and co-branding thrown around quite a bit — but what's the difference?
 Is there one?

 Turns out, they’re actually pretty similar.

-While co-branding refers to a partnership in which two companies combine their products or expertise to create an even more valuable product or offer (Think: Doritos Locos Tacos), co-marketing takes things a step further.
+While co-branding refers to partnership marketing in which two companies combine their products or expertise to create an even more valuable product or offer (Think: Doritos Locos Tacos), co-marketing takes things a step further.

-Co-marketing campaigns provide teams with an opportunity to work together to promote a shared offer -- such as a co-branded product or piece of content.
+Co-marketing campaigns provide teams with an opportunity to work together to promote a shared offer — such as a co-branded product or piece of content.
 In a co-marketing partnership, both companies promote that offer, and share the results of that promotion with each other.